Shopping with a Baby. Easy, right?

 I snap him in the car seat and we’re off.

 The baby falls asleep on the way and I feel a smug smile wash across my face.
 “Mwahaha!
 Just as I planned.
 Why was I so worried about this?
 This is easy!”
-I take one of those parking spaces for expectant & new mothers – as I’m quite certain I qualify – and I get out of the car.
+I take one of those parking spaces for expectant & new mothers – as I’m certain I qualify – and get out of the car.

 Hmmm.
 Okay, now I have a decision.
 Do I leave him in his car seat and put him in a cart, or take him out and put him in the carrier?
 The cart return is really far from the parking spot.
 Damn.
 Okay, well that doesn’t really sound safe anyway.